 What Does Elasticity Mean?

 Elasticity is a term used to describe how a material responds to the application and removal of a specific type of mechanical load (pulling and/or bending).
-When a stress (force per unit area) is applied to a material, it stretches a certain amount beyond is original length.
+When a stress (force per unit area) is applied to a material, it stretches a certain amount beyond its original length.
 This deformation is dependent upon the stiffness or rigidity of the material.
 The ratio of applied stress to the amount of deformation/elongation that occurs is called the elastic (or Young’s) modulus.

 Rigid materials, such as iron, stretch very little with an applied force, while other materials, such as synthetic rubber, can stretch many times their original length without breaking.
 Dry hair can stretch to approximately 1.2 – 1.3 times its original length and still return to its dimensions, while wet hair is less rigid than dry hair and can stretch up to 1.5 times its length.
-Curly hair can stretch even than straight hair, as it is highly coiled in its relaxed state.
+Curly hair can stretch even more than straight hair can, as it is highly coiled in its relaxed state.